Kurious: Biography

-Kurious is of Puerto Rican and Cuban descent, and grew up in the Upper West Side neighborhood called Manhattan Valley.
+Kurious is of Puerto Rican and Cuban descent, and grew up on the Upper West Side of Manhattan.
 In 1993, he appeared on Pete Nice and DJ Richie Rich's album Dust to Dust.
 The duo helped Kurious get a record deal with Columbia Records via Bobbito and Nice's Hoppoh imprint.
 In 1992, he released his first single, "Walk Like a Duck".
 Then he signed a contract with Sony Music.
 In 1994, Kurious released his critically acclaimed debut album A Constipated Monkey.

 In 1999, he reemerged on MF Doom's album Operation: Doomsday on the track "?" and contributed a track to a Monsta Island Czars mixtape, under the alias Biollante.
 Kurious later explained that his contract with Sony was "terrible" and that he "had to wait it out to get out of it."
 Amalgam Digital reissued A Constipated Monkey with bonus tracks in 2007.
 In 2009 he released his second solo effort II, which featured the singles "Back From Up Unda", "Back with V.I.C.", "Sittin' in My Car" and "Drinks In The Air."